 The main purpose of this guide is to give you information about what to look for as you go about buying the best socks for you.
 Some critical things to consider are:

-Cycling socks, as you’ve read from my list, are not just made of one material.
+A pair of cycling socks, as you’ve read from my list, are not just made of one material.
 It can be a combination of nylons, wools, spandex, and Tactel fabric– each offering a distinct property to the sock.

 Like Swiftwick’s Aspire line is mostly made of the material Ofelin.
 Ofelin is a synthetic fabric harvested from oil production.
 It is highly durable and resistant to moisture making it a great material to be woven into a sock.
 Or the brand POC using Tactel fiber for its unique ability to dry faster while still remaining soft and light compared to other fabrics.